 When people mention credit repair, they are often referring to organizations that charge a fee, promising to remove negative information from your credit report.
-The most important thing to know about these organizations is that there is nothing they can do for you that you can’t do for yourself.
+The most important thing to know about credit repair organizations is that there is nothing they can do for you that you can't do for yourself.

 If you feel there is inaccurate information appearing on your credit reports, you have the right to contact each of the three credit reporting agencies and dispute that information for free.
 You can dispute information on your Experian credit report online, by phone, or by mail.
 The easiest, fastest and most secure way to dispute information is online at www.experian.com/dispute.